f0ursqu4r3/jumpstone/docs/API.md

 ### `POST /sessions/login`

-Initiates a session for the supplied identifier/secret pair.
-The current prototype authenticates against an in-memory store (suitable for local development); issued sessions persist to Postgres when a database pool is available (see `backend/migrations/0002_create_sessions.sql`), otherwise they remain in-memory for the process lifetime.
+Initiates a session for the supplied identifier/secret pair and provisions a refresh token that binds the client device.
+The current prototype authenticates against an in-memory store (suitable for local development); issued sessions persist to Postgres when a database pool is available (see `backend/migrations/0002_create_sessions.sql` for access tokens and `backend/migrations/0005_refresh_sessions.sql` for refresh tokens).
+When Postgres is absent, both access and refresh records remain in-memory for the process lifetime.

-- **Success**: returns HTTP 200 with a JSON payload containing a signed token and expiration timestamp.
+- **Success**: returns HTTP 200 with a JSON payload containing a signed access token, its expiry, a refresh token (base64url UUID), and refresh expiry.
-- **Validation error**: returns HTTP 400 with a list of field errors.
+- **Validation error**: returns HTTP 400 with a list of field errors (identifier, secret, device metadata).
 - **Invalid credentials**: returns HTTP 401 with `{"error":"invalid_credentials"}`.

 #### Request Body